portier/demo-rp/README.rst

 Portier Relying Party Demo
 ==========================

 This is a minimal Python implementation of a Portier Relying Party.
-It is implemented in Python 3.
-To get started:
+To get started, you need Python 3.4 or newer.

 .. code-block:: bash